woocommerce/woocommerce/plugins/woocommerce-blocks/README.md

 # WooCommerce Product Blocks

 Feature plugin for WooCommerce + Gutenberg.
-Now that the product blocks have been merged into WooCommerce 3.6, this plugin serves as a space to iterate and explore how else WooCommerce might work with the block editor.
+This plugin serves as a space to iterate and explore new Blocks for WooCommerce, and how WooCommerce might work with the block editor.

-If you're just looking to use these blocks, update to WooCommerce 3.6!
-The blocks are bundled into WooCommerce, and can be added from the "WooCommerce" section in the block inserter.
+If you're just looking to use these blocks, update to the latest version of WooCommerce!
+The blocks are bundled into WooCommerce since version 3.6, and can be added from the "WooCommerce" section in the block inserter.

 If you want to see what we're working on for future versions, or want to help out, read on.